 Leading Proprietary Technologies.
 Over the last two decades, we have developed or acquired a proprietary portfolio of complex software algorithms and applications that we have continuously enhanced and refined.
-These algorithms, which include our advanced signal processing technologies, allow our video and radar detection products to capture and analyze objects in diverse weather and lighting conditions and to balance the accuracy of positive detection and the avoidance of false detections.
+These algorithms, which include our advanced signal processing technologies, allow our video and radar detection and LPR products to capture and analyze objects in diverse weather and lighting conditions and to balance the accuracy of positive detection and the avoidance of false detections.
 Due to the strength of our proprietary technologies, we believe we command premium pricing.
 CED technologies similar to ours are also difficult to develop and refine in a commercially viable manner.
 We therefore should be well positioned to quickly introduce next-generation products to market.

 Proven Ability to Develop, Enhance and Market New Products.
 We are continually developing and enhancing our product offerings.
 Over the last two decades, we have demonstrated our ability to lead the market with new products and product enhancements.
-For example, the Autoscope Solo system was the first fully integrated color camera, zoom lens and machine vision processor in the above-ground detection market.
-Electronic Integrated Systems, Inc. ("EIS"), from which we purchased our radar product line, was one of the first companies to introduce radar-based technology solutions for ITS applications, and we continue to lead the market with technology enhancements and new products, such as RTMS.
-Additionally, the CitySync system was the first in the ANPR market to capture multiple license plates in the same lane with a standard configuration.
-Furthermore, our new hybrid product, Autoscope®DuoTM, is the first commercial product to combine video and radar capabilities in a single unit to improve accuracy and gives us an entrée to significantly expand our accessible market by continuing to drive the conversion from legacy loop detection to above-ground detection.
-We have successfully collaborated with our long-term channel partners to market these new products.
+For example, the Autoscope Solo system was the first fully integrated color camera, zoom lens and machine vision processor in the aboveground detection market.
+Electronic Integrated Systems, Inc. ("EIS"), from which we purchased our radar product line, was one of the first companies to introduce radar-based technology solutions for ITS applications, and we continue to lead the market with technology enhancements and new products, such as Autoscope radar.
+Additionally, the CitySync system we acquired from Image Sensing Systems UK Limited ("ISS UK"), formerly known as CitySync Limited, was the first in the LPR market to capture multiple license plates in the same lane with a standard configuration.
+Our CitySync solution offering includes the first cloud computing platform for providing rich data analytics in real-time.
+Furthermore, our hybrid CED product, Autoscope® DuoTM, is the first commercial product to combine video and radar capabilities in a single unit to provide high accuracy in all weather conditions and gives us an entrée to significantly expand our accessible market by continuing to drive the conversion from legacy loop detection to above-ground detection.
+We have successfully collaborated with our long-term channel partners to market these products.
 We believe that developing, enhancing and marketing new products with our partners translates into strong organic revenue growth and high levels of profitability.

 Leading Distribution Channel.
 We have maintained a relationship with Econolite for the exclusive manufacture and distribution of our Autoscope products in North America and the Caribbean since 1991 and in Latin America since 2002.
-We have now expanded this relationship to include the manufacture and distribution of our RTMS products in the United States, Canada and Mexico.
+We have now expanded this relationship to include the manufacture and distribution of our Autoscope radar products in the United States, Canada and Mexico.
 We believe that Econolite is the leading distributor of ITS control products in North America and the Caribbean.
 This relationship enhances our ability to commercialize and market new products and allows us to focus more resources on developing advanced signal processing software algorithms.

 Broad Product Portfolio.
 Our product portfolio leverages our core software-based algorithms for CED to enable end users to detect and monitor objects in a designated field of view.
-We believe that our family of Autoscope, RTMS and CitySync products allows us to offer a broad product portfolio that meets the needs of our end users.
-Additionally, our intention is to use our broad product portfolio to offer hybrid products that satisfy traffic, security/surveillance and environmental management requirements, such as Autoscope®DuoTM.
+We believe that our family of Autoscope video, radar and LPR products allows us to offer a broad product portfolio that meets the needs of our end users.
+Additionally, our intention is to use our broad product portfolio to offer hybrid products that satisfy traffic, security/surveillance and environmental management requirements, such as Autoscope® DuoTM.